 Improving flood safety for vulnerable communities, bolstering aquatic habitats in California

-PepsiCo U.S. Beverages has partnered with River Partners on their Feather River Floodplain Restoration Project in Northern California.
+PepsiCo U.S. Beverages partnered with River Partners on its Feather River Floodplain Restoration Project in Northern California.
 PepsiCo is supporting the reconnection of 15 miles of side channels to nearly 7,000 acres of to-be-revitalized floodplain habitat in California’s Sacramento Valley.

-These restoration efforts aim to improve habitat for native species, such as imperiled salmon, providing new sources of shelter, food and rearing habitat.
-And significantly, as the riverside lands are restored, they will also help increase flood safety for vulnerable communities and natural carbon sequestration, among other benefits.
+The efforts aim to improve habitat for native species, such as imperiled salmon, providing new sources of shelter, food and rearing habitat.
+And as the riverside lands are restored, they will also help increase flood safety for vulnerable communities and natural carbon sequestration, among other benefits.

 Protecting sensitive ecosystems, reducing carbon emissions, lowering costs for Texas farmers

-PepsiCo U.S. Beverages and U.S. Foods are supporting Edwards Aquifer Authority’s Groundwater Conservation Program.
+PepsiCo U.S. Beverages and U.S. Foods are supporting Edwards Aquifer Authority’s Groundwater Conservation Program in Texas.
 The initiative seeks to ease pressure on the stressed Edwards Aquifer by reducing water use for agricultural practices such as irrigation and crop production.

 Restoring natural river flow, improving fish habitats in Colorado